-\ Six food-related operating companies: SEJ, IY, YB, York, Seven & I Food Systems, SHELL GARDEN Amount of Food Waste Generation FY2018 FY2019 FY2020 Amount generated per million yen of sales(kg)※ 21.80kg 22.35kg 21.01kg %Six food-related operating companies: (Seven-Eleven Japan, Ito-Yokado, York-Benimaru, York, SHELL GARDEN , and Seven & i Food Systems.)
-Initiatives Across the Entire Supply Chain Seven & i Group continues to implement initiatives to reduce food loss throughout its supply chain.
+- Six Tood-related operating companies: Seven-Eleven Japan, Ito-Yokado, York-Benimeru, York, Seven & i Hood Systems: SHELL GARDEN - From March 2021, results for the former Life Foods are included in the York-Benimeru figures.
+Amount of Food Waste Generation FY2018 FY2019 FY2020 FY2021 Amount generated per million yen of sales (kg) 21.80kg 22.35kg 21.01kg 20.28kg ^{} Six food-related operating companies: Seven-Eleven Japan, Ito-Yokado, York-Benimaru, York, SHELL GARDEN, and Seven & i Food Systems Initiatives Across the Entire Supply Chain Seven & i Group continues to implement initiatives to reduce food loss throughout its supply chain.
 As one example, we are relaxing product delivery deadlines at Seven-Eleven Japan, Ito-Yokado, York-Benimaru, and York.
 Until now, our business practice was to use the "1/3 rule," which entailed delivering products to stores before a third of the period between the date of manufacture and the expiration date had passed.
-As an initiative for reducing food loss, we are revising certain categories of products to a "1/2 rule," which relaxes delivery deadlines by allowing deliveries before half of the period between the date of manufacture and the expiration date the date of the period between the date of manufacture and the expiration date has passed.
-Going forward, we will expand target categories to reduce the inventory burden of manufactures and vendors and work to further reduce food loss.
+As an initiative for reducing food loss, we are revising certain categories of products to a "1/2 rule," which relaxes delivery deadlines by allowing deliveries before half of the period between the date of manufacture and the expiration date has passed.
+Going forward, we will expand target categories to reduce the inventory burden of manufacturers and vendors and work to further reduce food loss.